14 postdoctoral fellowships to the BRIDGE – Translational Excellence Programme

 If you are in contact with a Mentor Team, we recommend that you:

-- Have the Mentor Team constellation preapproved in due time before the call closure by sending a request to and include the mentors CVs using the BRIDGE template: email@example.com.
+- Have the Mentor Team constellation preapproved in due time before the call closure by sending a request to BRIDGE: email@example.com.

 Read more about becoming a fellow.